wyne-ybanez/Fast-Travel/README.md

 ## Design Changes

-- The website used to incorporate a black background, this has been changed to a white background.
-Text colors and section backgrounds have been changed accordingly
+- The website used to incorporate a light background, this has been changed to a white background.
+Dark Text color has been assigned to contrast this accordingly.

-- Previously, the website would link externally to 'projects.html' and 'contactme.html'.
-These files have been deleted and instead the site incorporates a one page design.

-- Previously, it was planned that the Footer would have 3 navigation buttons as specified in the Wireframes.
-This has been altered and now the footer will now contain navigation links, social icons as well as contact information.
+- Previously, the website was supposed to input several destinations and set way point this these other destinations before reaching the final location.
+This was specified in the wireframes, this has been altered.

+- The Specifications page has also changed from what the wireframes initially displayed.
+It no longer asks for the date and time of the trip.

+- There is now a dedicated help/customer service page which will assist the customer with and journey issues they may encounter during their trip.

 ## Future Implementations